2012 Austrian Darts Open

 The 2012 Austrian Darts Open was the first of five PDC European Tour events on the 2012 PDC Pro Tour.
-The tournament took place at the Arena Nova in Wiener Neustadt near Vienna, Austria, from 27–29 April 2012.
+The tournament took place at the Arena Nova in Wiener Neustadt near Vienna, Austria, from 27 to 29 April 2012.
 It featured a field of 64 players and £82,100 in prize money, with £15,000 going to the winner.

 Justin Pipe won the title, by defeating James Wade 6–3 in the final.
 Michael Smith and Simon Whitlock both threw nine-dart finishes during the tournament.